-The Arts Council of Indianapolis and Keep Indianapolis Beautiful, Inc. (KIB) are partnering to create public art experiences for both residents and visitors, funded by a grant from the Lilly Endowment, Inc. The project, called Indy Art & Seek, will feature more than 100 mini-installations of engaging and accessible public art along urban streets, as well as 6 large-scale installations in greenspaces throughout Indianapolis.
+The Arts Council of Indianapolis and Keep Indianapolis Beautiful, Inc. (KIB) are partnering to create public art experiences for both residents and visitors, funded by a grant from Lilly Endowment, Inc. The project, called Indy Art & Seek, will feature more than 100 engaging and accessible mini-installations, performances, literary pieces, and individual artworks along urban streets, as well as 6 large-scale installations in greenspaces throughout Indianapolis.

 An interactive map and mobile application will guide participants through the experience, revealing locations and spaces that may currently have little or no public art.
 ACI will focus on matching local artists with opportunities to create installations for the project.

 "For many years, KIB has worked to bring the beauty and joy of art into neighborhoods.
 This grant will allow us to work with our partners at the Arts Council to go beyond stand-alone installations and actually create connections, connecting the pieces to one another, and more importantly, connecting one another to art created for and by our neighbors," said Kristina Uland, Sr. Vice President at KIB.